-Ayodhya Case: Daily hearings to end tomorrow, says CJI
+Ayodhya Case: Daily hearings to end on Wenesday, says CJI

 New Delhi, Oct 15: Daily hearings in the politically sensitive Ram Janmbhoomi Babri Masjid land dispute will come to an end on Wednesday, Chief Justice of India (CJI) Justice Ranjan Gogoi said today.